nooooooom/use-draggable/README.md

 })
 ```

+### Use wrapper

 `use-draggable` has a very interesting property - `wrapper` , which may be needed when you need to do some kind of calculation on mouse position, It is intended to separate your code logic.

-For example, I want to put some constraints on the position of dragging:
+For example, I want to put some constraints on the position of dragging

 ```ts
 import { useDraggable } from '@reasoning/use-draggable'